 Mountain Goat – are sensitive to harvest.
 Hunters are requested to select male mountain goat when hunting.
 It is unlawful to hunt a female mountain goat accompanying a kid or a female mountain goat in a group that contains one or more kids.
 For inspection: the horns.

-On completion of the hunt, non-residents must obtain a completed form of declaration from their guide.
-Failure to do so constitutes an offence on the part of the hunter and the guide.
+On completion of the hunt, non-residents must obtain a completed form of a declaration from their guide.
+Failure to do so constitutes an offense on the part of the hunter and the guide.